Professors: Boyer Lewis, Carroll (on leave 2023-24), Cornelius, Frost, Haus, Lewis (Chair), Rojas

 Post World War II America

-America Broad examination of American political, social, diplomatic, economic, and cultural life in the three decades after World War II, highlighting the links between foreign affairs and domestic politics and society.
+This broad examination of American political, social, diplomatic, economic, and cultural life in the three decades after World War II, highlights the links between foreign affairs and domestic politics and society.
 Topics include the Cold War, Red Scare, Civil Rights, baby boom, Vietnam War, counterculture, women's movement, and Watergate.

 American Jewish Experience